 All Apogee oxygen sensors are equipped with an internal resistance heater.
 The heater is designed to maintain the temperature of the sensing element at approximately 2 C above ambient temperature in condensing (100 % relative humidity) environments (e.g., soil).
 Heating the sensing element keeps condensation from forming on the membrane, which would block the oxygen diffusion path and result in erroneous measurements.
-To operate the heater, apply continuous 12 V DC across the yellow (positive) and blue (negative) wires.
+To operate the heater, apply continuous 12 V DC across the white (positive) and green (negative) wires.